Sparsh-Kumar/docker-course-full-notes/Chapter-16.md

 ```

 - In the above docker-compose.yaml file, we were already pulling the images of "mongodb" and "mongo-express" from DockerHub.
 But now we have modified the existing "docker-compose.yaml" configuration to include "myapp" image as well.
 As a result, it will pull the application image from Amazon ECR.
 - As you can also see that for the "myapp" image, we have included the environment variables in the "docker-compose" file and commented them out in "Dockerfile".
+Please refer in "Dockerfile" of the "dockerproject".